What Is Anaphylaxis?

 How Is Anaphylaxis Treated?

 There’s only one fast-working method: a shot of epinephrine, or adrenaline.
 It can stop your symptoms on a dime.
-Most people take it with device called an auto-injector -- it lets you give yourself the shot.
+Most people take it with a device called an auto-injector -- it lets you give yourself the shot.
 The best place to do it is in your thigh.

 If you think you’re having this type of reaction, don’t wait to give yourself the shot.
 Do it even if you aren’t sure allergies are to blame.
 It won’t hurt you to take it just to be safe.